EEOB-BioData/BCB546X-R/_episodes/06-plot-ggplot2.md

 There are two components of this ggplot2 graphic: the call to the function `ggplot()`, and the call to the function `geom_point()`.
 First, we use `ggplot(d)` to supply this plot with our d dataframe.
-Second, with our data specified, we then add layers to our plot (remember: ggplot2 is layer-based).
-To add a layer, we use the same `+` operator that we use for addition in R.
+Second, we add layers to our plot.
+Note, that to add a layer, we use the same `+` operator that we use for addition in R.

 We add `geom_point()` as a layer because we want points to create a scatterplot. `geom_point()` is a type of geometric object (or geom in ggplot2 lingo). ggplot2 has many geoms (e.g., `geom_line()`, `geom_bar()`, `geom_density()`, `geom_boxplot()`, etc.).
-RStudio provides areally useful [cheat sheet][cheat], which, among other things, shows different geometric objects.
+RStudio provides a really useful [cheat sheet][cheat], which, among other things, shows different geometric objects.

 Geometric objects have many aesthetic attributes (e.g., x and y positions, color, shape, size, etc.).
 The beauty of ggplot2s grammar is that it allows you to map geometric objects’ aesthetics to columns in your dataframe.
 In our diversity by position scatterplot, we mapped the x position aesthetic to the position column, and the y position to the diversity column.
-We specify the mapping of aesthetic attributes to columns in our dataframe using the function aes().
+We specify the mapping of aesthetic attributes to columns in our dataframe using the function `aes()`.

 Note, that aesthetic mappings can also be specified in the call to ggplot()—geoms will then use this mapping: